-In summary, research scholars (Hénard and Roseveare, 2012; Kekäle, 2015) suggested that implementing a comprehensive management system through the execution of recruitment, professional development, evaluation, and compensation could develop academic professions and ensure career progressions. .
+In summary, research scholars (Hénard and Roseveare, 2012; Kekäle, 2015) suggested that implementing a comprehensive management system through the execution of recruitment, professional development, evaluation, and compensation could develop academic professions and ensure career progressions.
+However, attention to this research topic remains scarce in public universities in Cambodia, even though issues are arising.

 Issues of academic career management in Cambodian public universities